 In order to ensure student success, Grand Erie encourages all students to give careful consideration to the course type chosen in each subject area.

 GRADE 9 - 10 PROGRAMS:

-Five types of courses are offered:
+Four types of courses are offered:

 Academic courses emphasize theory and abstract thinking skills.
-These courses provide students the foundation for the University course type in grade 11.
+These courses provide the foundation for students for the University course type in grade 11.